Kia Cadenza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia Cadenza are $1,218 a year including full coverage.
-Comprehensive insurance costs around $232 a year, collision costs $368, and liability costs $460.
-Liability-only insurance costs as little as $510 a year, with high-risk driver insurance costing $2,632 or more.
-Teens pay the highest rates at $4,716 a year or more.
+The average insurance rates for a Kia Cadenza are $1,218 a year including full coverage.
+Comprehensive costs around $232 each year, collision costs $368, and liability is estimated at $460.
+Liability-only insurance costs approximately $510 a year, with high-risk driver insurance costing around $2,632.
+16-year-old drivers cost the most to insure at $4,716 a year or more.

 Average premium for full coverage: $1,218

-Full coverage includes $500 deductible amounts, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and Cadenza trim levels.
+Full coverage includes $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and Cadenza models.

-For a driver around age 40, Kia Cadenza insurance prices go from as low as $510 for just liability insurance to a high of $2,632 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, Kia Cadenza insurance rates go from as low as $510 for a discount liability-only rate to a high rate of $2,632 for a high-risk insurance policy.

-Your location can have significant affects on the price of insurance.
-Areas with sparse population have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
+Living in a larger city can have significant affects on the price of insurance.
+Areas with sparse population are shown to have a lower frequency of comprehensive and collision claims than congested cities.

-The ranges above highlight why it is important to compare rates for a specific zip code and risk profile, instead of using averaged prices.
+The examples above highlight why all drivers should get quotes for a specific zip code and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.